-Superintendents: Mike Schlochtermeier & Levi Ingram Jr. Superintendent: Jamie Turner
+Superintendents: Mike Schlochtermeier & Levi Ingram

+Jr. Superintendent: Savannah Ingram & Karay Henson

 - A. General 4-H Rules, Animal Rules, and Livestock Health Requirements apply. - B. Tie-outs will be allowed.
 All liability issues become the sole responsibility of the exhibitor.
-After the fair, this area must be cleaned up by the exhibitor. - C. All bovine will be required to go across the scale during county fair weigh-in.
-Youth must lead their own animals across the scales to demonstrate control. - D. It is at the discretion of the County Agents, Fair Board and Superintendents to dismiss any bovine for uncontrollable behavior. - E. It is recommended that all bovine have a neck rope/tie while stalled at the fair.
+After the fair, this area must be cleaned up by the exhibitor. - C. All bovine will be required to go across the scale during county fair weigh-in. - D. It is at the discretion of the county agents, fair board and superintendents to dismiss any bovine for uncontrollable behavior. - E. It is recommended that all bovines have a neck rope/tie while stalled at the fair.